ravisuhag/portfolio/posts/loki.md

 Use "loki [command] --help" for more information about a command.
 ```

+A typical Loki command structure allows engineers to quickly set up experiments, define failure points, and monitor outcomes.

 ## Architecture

-Following is the high-level architecture diagram of Loki.

 ![](/img/loki_Arch.png)

-- **Resources:** Resources are the data infrastructure components on which Loki can operate.
-- **Simulation store:** Every disaster simulation experiment is represented as a JSON schema.
-The simulation store holds information about all simulations ever run.
-- **Simulation Agent:** The simulation agent takes care of parsing simulation schemas and running specified operations on resources.
-- **Reports:** As the simulation agent runs, the reporter takes care of monitoring system state, experiment timings, and reporting.
-It helps us provide detail on data loss, recovery recommendations, etc.
+Loki’s architecture was designed to streamline chaos testing across our extensive data infrastructure.
+Here’s an overview of its core components:

+#### Resources

+Infrastructure components that Loki can target, such as brokers, clusters, and network resources.

+#### Simulation Store

+A repository that stores simulation experiments as JSON schemas, allowing traceability and reusability.

+#### Simulation Agent

+This component parses simulation schemas, executing predefined operations on specified resources.

+#### Reporting Engine

+The reporting engine tracks experiment progress and collects metrics on system performance, recovery times, and failure points.

-## Process
+## Process flow

-We replicate our production infrastructure to a performance infrastructure that is used to run all experiments.
+Loki’s process replicates production infrastructure to a performance environment where it conducts controlled experiments.
+A typical simulation involves four steps:

-These experiments typically consist of four steps:

-1. First, define the system’s “steady state” — based on measurable output like overall throughput, error rates, latency, etc.
+1. **Define the “Steady State”:** Establish baseline metrics like throughput, error rates, and latency.
-2. Second, hypothesize about the steady-state behavior of an experimental group as compared to a stable control group.
+2. **Hypothesize Behavior:** Predict steady-state behavior in the experimental group compared to a stable control group.
-3. Third, expose the experimental group to simulate real-world events such as server crashes, malformed responses, or traffic spikes.
+3. **Simulate Failures:** Introduce real-world disruptions, such as server crashes, malformed responses, and traffic spikes.
-4. The last step is to test the hypothesis by comparing the steady-state of the control group and the experimental group.
-The smaller the differences, the more confidence we have that the system is resilient.

-To explain the process, we will cover one of the case study experiments we ran on our mainstream data cluster using Loki.

-### Environment setup
+4. **Analyze and Compare:** Assess the difference between the experimental and control groups, validating resilience and identifying areas for improvement.

+## Case Study: Simulating Failure on Gojek’s Mainstream Data Cluster

-Our mainstream data cluster is six brokers, five zookeeper nodes, multi-zone Kafka cluster.
-The first step is to replicate the infrastructure state, identify the running load and equivalent simulation load for the cluster.
-We use Odin, an internal tool built on top of Terraform and Ansible for infrastructure automation to set up the environment.
+One experiment involved testing resilience in Gojek’s primary data cluster, a multi-zone Kafka setup with six brokers and five Zookeeper nodes.
+We used Odin, an internal tool built on Terraform and Ansible, to replicate the production environment.

-**Example of sample steady-state:**

-- Full ISR, No leader skew, No broker skew
-- Produce time < 20ms
-- Combined consumers lags < 1k
-- No data loss
+#### Sample Steady-State Metrics:

+- **Full ISR:** All in-sync replicas.
+- **No Leader or Broker Skew:** Balanced load across brokers.
+- **Produce Time:** <20ms.
+- **Consumer Lag:** <1k.
+- **Data Loss:** None.

-### Simulation scenarios
+#### Simulation scenarios

-Once the performance environment is up and configured with Loki, creating a simulation schema using the Loki CLI tool is next.
-Following is an example simulation.
+Using the Loki CLI, we defined the following simulation schema:

 ```json
 {